oSoWoSo/gumak/README.md

 PS: Wait for more nice TUIs

-- gme - Gum Make Executable - Simple TUI for chmod a+x
+- gme - Gum Make Executable - Simple TUI for chmod a+-x
+- gumaker - Helps you create glamourous shell scripts.